sy77777en/video_annotation_folk/labels_markdown/cam_setup/height_wrt_ground/end_with/index.md

 - A video that ends with a perspective slightly above waist height but below overhead.

-- A scene that concludes with a balanced, eye-level framing of the environment.
+- A scene that closes with a balanced, eye-level framing of the environment.

 </details>